South Africa entry requirements for Romania passport holders

 No transit visa needed

-Romanian passport holders do not need a transit visa for airside transit through South African airports if staying within the international transit area and holding a confirmed onward ticket.
+Romanian citizens do not need a visa for airside transit through South African airports, provided they hold a valid passport and onward ticket.

 Exceptions & conditions

 Transit hubsO.R.
-Tambo International Airport (Johannesburg) · Cape Town International Airport · King Shaka International Airport (Durban)
+Tambo International Airport (JNB) · Cape Town International Airport (CPT) · King Shaka International Airport (DUR)

 Health & vaccines for South Africa